garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 If you would like a modern example of natural selection, check out the [peppered moth](https://en.wikipedia.org/wiki/Peppered_moth_evolution).

-Now for the fun stuff!
-Because scoring all possible combinations of boards is practically impossible, we'll need another solution.
+Ok, now for the fun stuff!
+Generating all possible boards is practically impossible, especially given the computing power at my disposal.
 Instead, let's think about the following.

-First, we could generate and score a few hundred boards.
-Once they have been scored, new boards can be created by combining portions of the higher scoring boards.
-Lastly, small disturbances can be introduced to the resulting boards.
-At the end of this process, we will have a new population of boards based primarily on the highest scoring boards from the previous generation.
-The goal is that over enough generations, the lower scoring boards will be reduced in the population and we will be left with a very high scoring board!
+Let's generate ~200 random boards and score them to start.
+There will be a range of scores present across the boards.
+Now let's take the high scoring boards, and create some new boards by swapping sections of letters amongst them.
+This leaves us with some boards that have common sections between them and some of the old boards as well.
+Lastly, let's change a few random letters of some boards around.
+This will keep things fresh and hopefully open some new avenues for higher scores.
+As this process continues, low scoring boards should be eliminated and only high scoring ones will remain (hopefully).

+Let's get into some of the nitty-gritty details.

 ### Population {#population}